User Assistance in SQL Server Management Studio

 The Help Interface

 The Contents and Index provide functionality and an interface already familiar to SQL Server users.
-The other options in the Help menu are new or have been updated in this release to provide users with additional ways to access information.
+The other options are:

 Provides a hierarchical set of linked pages containing useful topics related to common SQL Server tasks.
 The content is organized by component and task, for example, Replication topics, and so on.